- Concerts & Tickets

 Violinist Helene Pohl and violist Gillian Ansell are co-artistic directors of the biennial Adam Chamber Music Festival in Nelson, regarded as one of the foremost festivals of its kind in the southern hemisphere.
 After making music together for over 20 years, 2nd violinist Doug Beilman stepped down at the end of 2015 and has been replaced by Australian violinist Monique Lapins.
 The three other long-serving members of the Quartet have each received recognition as Members of the New Zealand order of Merit (MNZM) for services to music in New Zealand.

 First ViolinBorn in Ithaca, New York to German parents, Helene Pohl spent her childhood on both sides of the Atlantic.
-At 17 she was accepted for tertiary study at the Musikhochschule Cologne.
-She continued her studies with members of the Cleveland Quartet at the Eastman School of Music and at Indiana...
+At 17 she began tertiary study at the Musikhochschule Cologne.
+She continued her studies with members of the Cleveland Quartet at the Eastman School of Music and at Indiana University with...
 Find out more

 Second ViolinMonique Lapins began her violin studies at the age of 6 with the Suzuki method and continued her studies at the Australian National Academy of Music under William Hennessy, and at the Yong Siew Toh Conservatory of Music under Professor Qian Zhou.
 Find out more